 Focus on Bieber

-The town of Bieber was founded by Nathan Bieber and was originally named Chalk Ford.
+The town of Bieber, originally named Chalk Ford, was founded by Nathan Bieber.
 Fire destroyed the town in 1897.
 In 1912, a petition requesting mail service between Susanville and Bieber was signed by 600 people and sent to the area’s congressman.
-That same year, fire destroyed a two-story schoolhouse and the large mercantile building in town.
+The same year, fire destroyed a two-story schoolhouse and the large mercantile building in town.
 A fire also swept through the town in 1915, but the residents quickly rebuilt.
-Another fire destroyed a block of the town’s business district in 1931.
-That same year, the railroad finally connected Bieber to the rest of the world.
-In 1933, a fire destroyed the Caldwell Lumber mill two miles outside Bieber, putting 60 out of work.
-In 1942, the nearby Davis Creek Lumber mill burned down.
+Another fire destroyed a block of the town’s business district in 1931, the same year the railroad finally connected Bieber to the rest of state.
+In 1933, a fire destroyed the Caldwell Lumber Mill two miles outside Bieber, putting 60 out of work.
+In 1942, the nearby Davis Creek Lumber Mill burned down.
+Today, the town has roughly 300 residents.

 Did you know?